quozd/awesome-dotnet/README.md

 * [ScriptCS](https://github.com/scriptcs/scriptcs) - Write C# apps with a text editor, nuget and the power of Roslyn!
 * [CSScript](http://www.csscript.net/) - CS-Script is a CLR based scripting system which usesC# as a programming language.
 CS-Script currently targets Microsoft implementation of CLR (.NET 2.0/3.0/3.5/4.0/4.5) with full support on Mono.
 Comes with many additional features, such as script hosting.
 * [Mono.Cecil](https://github.com/jbevain/cecil) - Cecil is a library to generate and inspect programs and libraries in the ECMA CIL form.
-* [DotNetZip](http://dotnetzip.codeplex.com) - DotNetZip is the best open-source ZIP library for .NET
-* [SharpZipLib](http://icsharpcode.github.io/SharpZipLib/) - a Zip, GZip, Tar and BZip2 library written entirely in C# for the .NET platform
 * [ILSpy](http://ilspy.net/) - ILSpy is the open-source .NET assembly browser and decompiler
 * [BitSharp](https://github.com/pmlyon/BitSharp) - C# Bitcoin Node